Can you spoil a baby?

-If your baby is crying or fussing, it’s because this is the only way she can tell you that something isn’t right.
-She might be cold, hungry, have a dirty nappy or be in pain.
+If your baby is crying or fussing, it might be because she’s cold or hungry, has a dirty nappy, or is in pain.
+Or she might just want to know you’re nearby.
 Ignoring your baby when she’s fussing won’t teach her to sort it out for herself, because she can’t do that yet.

 Why it’s important to respond to your baby

 Your baby depends on you completely to give him what he needs to grow and develop.

 If you calmly and consistently respond to your baby’s calls for attention by sorting out what she needs or just by being with her, your baby quickly learns to trust that you’ll fulfil her needs.
 And this helps her become secure and confident over time.

 This is good for baby and good for you.

 Babies who have consistent and nurturing relationships early in life quickly develop secure attachment to their caregivers.
 These babies cope better with stress as preschoolers.
 They also tend to get along better with other children.
 And they’re more likely to be physically and emotionally healthier as adults.